python-voca/voca/README.rst

 Documentation
 =============

-* Prerequisites:
+Prerequisites:

-  - kaldi/silvius server via included dockerfile or online
+- A speech engine, e.g. kaldi/silvius server via included docker script or on its website
 - Microphone
 - Python 3